gnebbia/nmap_tutorial/README.md

 the content of the packet payload.

-Decisions are primarily made based on the socket which is the combination “SourceIP,SourcePort and DestIP,DestPort”.
+Decisions are primarily made based on the socket which is the combination "SourceIP,SourcePort and DestIP,DestPort".
 There are generally three types of firewall:

 * Stateless Packet Filter Firewall